-The PowerTop is a dynamic plug-and-play system that features a 12V 100Ah gel battery and built-in three-way charging that makes operation smooth and easy.
+The PowerTop version 3 is a dynamic plug-and-play system that features a 12V 100Ah gel battery and built-in three-way charging that makes operation smooth and easy.
 With charging inputs for AC, DC and solar, you're free to charge anywhere, any time.

 Since the PowerTop is completely portable, it's convenient to bring along and setup right at your campsite.
 That portability also comes in handy when you've got mates that may be keen to borrow this compact, complete power system.
 With the PowerTop, you're able to connect a range of different devices with different style plugs at the same time.
 It features a range of inputs, including: 2x ciga sockets, 2x Engel sockets and dual USB.

 The plug-and-play design allows you to instantly and effortlessly connect devices with six easy-to-read LED indicators that keep you updated on progress.
 An in-built voltmeter with a low volt alarm warning and a 20A resettable thermal breaker are two included safety features that help assure operation of the PowerTop is as safe as it is hassle-free.
 The Power Top's anodised aluminium construction also makes it the perfect off-road or campsite companion as its robust design has been purpose built to withstand harsh Australian conditions and deliver the very best results possible when put to the test.

 If you're still not convinced that this powerful, portable mini-system is for you, Baintech really stands by their powerful, portable mini-system by backing it with a one-year warranty so you can buy with confidence and power-up with peace of mind

 Charge up your battery with AC, DC and Solar inputs.
 Using universal Anderson plug connectors gives you the flexibility to access power how you want.

 PLEASE NOTE: After purchasing your PowerTop, place it on AC charge to fully charge before use.
 Think of your PowerTop like a new mobile phone, always charge before use.